shugamoe/CSJAN/README.txt

     Individual Course Plots: Breakdown of majors within individual classes.

-    Collective Course Plots: Network Analysis plots showing common students between either all the classes a certain student is in, or a subset selection made by the user from all the classes a certain student is in.

     Student Information: Whiteboard can display the student's full name, their program of study, their email, their CNET ID, and a list of courses that the Chalk crawler has found them in.